harshith-byte/Tic_Tac_Toe/README.md

 Requirements:
    - java 12 and more
    - latest EE eclipse with swing installed
-Run :
+Running procedure:
-   - by opening TICTOC/src/Board.java in eclipse
+   - opening TICTOC/src/Board.java in eclipse
+   - then run board.java